 Enrolment in a relevant PhD programme.
-Background in toxicology, ecotoxicology (AT-210 Arctic Environmental Pollution or equivalent), environmental chemistry or environmental biology.
+Background in toxicology, ecotoxicology (AT-210 Arctic Environmental Pollution or equivalent), and environmental chemistry or biology or biotechnology.

 Arctic species have evolved biochemical, physiological and ecological traits specific for surviving in the harsh Arctic environment.
 Pollutants can be toxic, or interfere with biological processes through other mechanisms, thus reducing their fitness and causing resultant changes in biodiversity and ecosystem functioning.
 Effects can occur at all biological organization levels, from the subcellular level to the ecosystem level.

 - Uptake, biotransformation and excretion of pollutants in Arctic organisms